andrejusk/andrejusk.github.io/content/_index.md

 Hi!
 This website is currently **under construction** - check back for updates.

-_(the minimalistic theme is staying though)_
+In the meantime, check out the [about me](./about) section, my contact details, or the posts below!

-In the meantime, check out the [about me](./about) section, my contact details or the posts below!
+_the minimalistic theme is staying though_